Coderwelsch/react-awesome-typography/README.md

 > This is a react component for all who needs more control over copy texts in
 > their apps.

-⚠️ _This plugin is not prodution-ready!
+⚠️ _This plugin is not production-ready!
 Support highly appreciated_  ❤️️

 <br/>
 <hr/>